If you play sports, you know the benefits of getting exercise while doing something you like. But sports may also be putting your body at risk.

 When to go to the doctor

 Go to the doctor right away if your injury causes extreme swelling, bruising, or an obvious deformity.
-Also visit your doctor if the pain is severe, or your swelling or pain doesn’t go away after a few days.
-He or she may tell you to take medicines to feel better.
-These may include ibuprofen (Brand name: Advil) or acetaminophen (Brand name: Tylenol).
+Also visit your doctor if the pain is severe, or if the swelling or pain doesn’t go away after a few days.
+They may tell you to take medicines to feel better.
+These may include ibuprofen (Two brand names: Advil or Motrin) or acetaminophen (Brand name: Tylenol).
 These can help with pain and swelling.
 Your doctor may also give you a device, such as a sling or splint, to help the injured area heal.

 Young athletes are especially at risk for injuries.
 Children who play the same sport all year are especially vulnerable.
 Repetitive motions from these sports can affect their growth plates—the regions in long bones where growth occurs.
 Some doctors recommend playing sports in a specific season.
 For example, instead of playing soccer all year, play soccer in the spring, baseball in the summer, and basketball in the winter.
 This variety can reduce the risk of putting stress on the same joints all the time.